zainsadaqat/computer-science/cpu-architecture.md

 ### Registers
 Small, super-fast storage locations inside the CPU used during processing.
 The chef’s small notepad for quick notes, like “next order number 12.”

+## Von Neumann Architecture

+This is the design most computers use today.
+It means instructions and data are stored together in main memory.

+The CPU uses several registers to manage this process:

+### MAR (Memory Address Register)
+The address of where to find the next instruction/data in memory.
+The chef’s note saying “get ingredients from shelf #12.”

+### MDR (Memory Data Register)
+The actual data fetched from that address.
+The ingredients the chef brings from the shelf.

+### Program Counter (PC)
+Keeps track of the next instruction’s location.
+The chef’s order list “next, order #13.”

+### Accumulator (ACC)
+Temporarily holds results of calculations.
+The mixing bowl where the chef keeps results before serving.